Crikxi/JPNToSurviceNWJSUpdate/README.md

 # Goal of the script
 Update the nwjs version to correct audio bugs
 ## Installation
-Put the script launch.py in the main folder of Japanese to Survice: Hiragana battle and execute it.
+Put the script launch.py in the main folder of Japanese to Survice: Hiragana battle and execute it with python 3.7 (or any recent version).